wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Assign policies to roles
 ------------------------

-Use the `POST /security/roles/{role_id}/policies <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.set_role_policy>`__ endpoint to assign policies to a specific role by specifying the role's ID and the IDs of the policies.
+Use the :api-ref:`POST /security/roles/{role_id}/policies <operation/api.controllers.security_controller.set_role_policy>` endpoint to assign policies to a specific role by specifying the role's ID and the IDs of the policies.
 A role can have multiple policies, and a policy can link to multiple roles.

-The `POST /security/roles/{role_id}/policies <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.set_role_policy>`__ endpoint includes a position parameter that determines the order of policy application, as some policies may conflict.
+The :api-ref:`POST /security/roles/{role_id}/policies <operation/api.controllers.security_controller.set_role_policy>` endpoint includes a position parameter that determines the order of policy application, as some policies may conflict.
 For details on managing these conflicts, see the :ref:`rbac_priority` section.

 For example, to assign the ``customer_x_agents`` policy to the ``team-alpha`` role with *role_id* ``100`` and *policy_id* ``100``, use the following request: